 The Open Door was founded in 1988 by a member of St. Stephen’s Anglican Church in Westmount in response to the increasing number of people, homeless or living in precarious situations, who came to the church in search of help.
 Many of them came looking for food, mental support or warm clothing in the winter.
 Today, The Open Door serves approximately 2,000 people each month, providing them with shelter, food, clothing, laundry, counselling, addiction and recovery services, low income housing for Inuit individuals, soapstone carving program, community and support.

 Head and Hands

-Since 1970, Head & Hands has provided medical, legal and social services to Montreal youth.
-Today, their services include free weekly drop-in medical clinics, legal information and consultations, counselling, a young parents' program, youth drop-in, tutoring, street workers, and the Sense Project peer-based sex ed in high schools.
-Their approach is preventative, inclusive, non-judgmental, and holistic.
-They facilitate social change and the empowerment of youth based on their current needs within our community and society at large.
+Since 1970, Head and Hands has provided medical, legal and social services to Montreal youth.
+Currently, their services include free weekly drop-in medical clinics, legal information and consultations, counselling, a young parents’ program, youth drop-in, tutoring, access to street workers, and the Sense Project, a peer-lead sex education initiative in high schools.
+Their approach is preventative, inclusive, non-judgemental, and holistic.
+They create social change and empower youth within our community and within society at large through a focus on their current needs.
 Our partnership with Head and Hands has enabled us to be more in touch with Montreal youth and their needs.

 Chez Doris is a charitable organization offering a daytime shelter 7 days a week for all women in difficulty.
 The house provides meals, respite, clothing, socio-recreational activities as well as practical assistance in a secure and accepting environment.
 They aim to give women in need a safe and nonjudgmental environment where confidentiality is assured.